As Howard Hanna’s 2019 Big Even open house events approach, here are some tips for hosting a successful open house!

 Have fun with your open house!
 Consider getting creative; set a theme or plan the open house around a big event like a sporting event.
 Be an excellent host, offer food, drinks, giveaways, etc. Make the most of your time with the potential buyers.
 Not everyone who shows up to your listing will place an offer, but you can make the open house so unique and fun that they talk about you and your creative style to people who just may be looking to buy or sell!

-Home buyers: if you are out and about Saturday, April 21 and Sunday, April 22, don’t hesitate to stop into one of our thousands of open houses!
-Our agents would love to show you around their listings.
-Share on social media using the hashtag, #HHBigEvent.
+Homebuyers: if you are out and about this spring, don’t hesitate to stop into one of our thousands of open houses at our Big Event open house weekends!
+Our agents would love to show you around their listings – here are some tips for how to get the most out of an open house.
+Share your experiences on social media using the hashtag #HHBigEvent.
 We look forward to seeing you!